 STE: Young Adults at Risk

 This program helps young adults at risk, who are not employment ready, obtain sustainable employment.
 This may include current or former youth in care.

 The program provides skills training and employment supports that are based on the needs of the participant, to help overcome barriers to employment and give them the skills required to succeed in the workplace and beyond.

 The program stream is primarily* open to unemployed or precariously employed young adults aged 17−29 who are generally not employment ready

-—meaning and absense of the necessary skills to seek, obtain, and keep a job once hired—and face one or more barriers to employment:
+—meaning an absence of the necessary skills to seek, obtain, and keep a job once hired—and face one or more barriers to employment:

 - Housing instability